WaveEngine/EvergineDocs/manual/basics/bindings/bind_services.md

 }
 ```

-However, in that case, the dependency will fail because the `Clock` service is not registered:
+However, in this case, the dependency will fail because the `Clock` service is not registered:

 ```csharp
 public class MyComponent : Component